iotifiedBigYus/mustapekka/diary.md

 - Decided to remove sprinting, at least for the time being
 - Made platform collisions better.
 Now the player can go down them.

+## Sam, 2.3.24, 2000,  version 0.1.2

+Noticed that jumping on mobile is much easier if it's mapped to O. Added that alternative.